1967 - Present!

 A new performance venue is finally completed in our community.
 The “Cugnet Centre” is located in the Weyburn Comprehensive School.
 Its primary purpose is to serve as a school gym; however, after school hours, the Cugnet Centre is a multi purpose facility for use in our city.
 For Weyburn Concert Series, it is a 1000 plus seating performance venue, with state of the art lighting & sound.

 The Beta Chapter retired in May 2014.
-Weyburn Concert Series continues to thrive, under the skillful leadership of Lynn Kot, partnered with Linda Aitken, together with a ‘new’ group of dedicated community volunteers.
-Their mission is to promote the arts by bringing quality & diverse entertainment, at affordable prices.
+Weyburn Concert Series continues to thrive, initially under the skillful leadership of Lynn Kot, & now led by president Linda Aitken.
+WCS has a wonderful group of dedicated volunteers who, teamed together, are responsible for the continuation of our professional live performances in Weyburn.

 To quote former OSAC executive director, Nancy Martin: